 Computational neuroscience is a new and ambitious research discipline, reflecting a deep conviction among scientists worldwide that (i) the brain enigma is clearly beyond the scope of any one research field; (ii) to fathom the mysteries of the brain, we need to develop a new theoretical framework that will enable us to associate the different levels of brain function - from molecules to neurons to networks to systems to behavior; (iii) understanding the multifaceted nature of the functioning brain requires close collaboration across experimental fields - biology, medicine and cognitive psychology - in addition to theoretical concepts and tools derived from physics, computer science and mathematics.
-For many years, the Hebrew University has been one of the leaders in this field.

 The curriculum is composed of a number of mandatory courses in the fields of neurobiology, cognition and computational neuroscience, and elective courses in various fields that are related to brain research with a computational emphasis.

-For current information about ELSC’s minor trackcourse list and syllabus, please visit the Hebrew University site (Shnaton).
+For current information about ELSC’s minor track course list and syllabus, please visit the Hebrew University site (Shnaton).